 Allied Health Professions/

-Anesthesiologist assistants are highly skilled professionals who work under the direction of licensed anesthesiologists (specialist physicians) and exclusively within the anesthesia care team environment as described by the American Society of Anesthesiologists (ASA) to design and implement anesthesia care plans.
+Anesthesiologist assistants are highly skilled professionals who work under the direction of licensed anesthesiologists (specialist physicians) and as part of anesthesia care team to design and implement anesthesia care plans.

 Anesthesiologist assistants work in hospitals and surgery centers under the direction of a licensed anesthesiologist.